Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Conclusions

 We have explored here the evolution and saturation behaviour of map dynamos used by \citet{FO88,FO90} to model Zeldovich's STF dynamo.
 One of our aims is to use these simpler systems to develop some intuitive understanding of the saturation behaviour of more realistic fluctuation dynamos.
 The use of maps also allows one to analyze dynamos with very high values of $\Rm$, much higher than what can be achieved in DNS.

 We have considered in particular two types of the generalized Baker's maps, the 2-strip map where there is constant constructive folding and the 4-strip map which allows the possibility of reversal of the field.
-In the absence of diffusion, the magnetic field $B(x)$ generated by the map dynamo develop a fractal structure \citep{FO88,FO90}.
-On including a diffusive step in the map, parameterised by the magnetic Reynolds number $\Rm$, we find that the magnetic field $B(x)$ is amplified only above a critical $\Rm=\Rmc \sim 4$ for both types of dynamos.
-The spatial structure of the growing $B(x)$ also becomes shape invariant (with iteration number), corresponding to an eigenfunction of the map dynamo, but whose complexity increases with increasing $\Rm$.
+In the absence of diffusion, the magnetic field $B(x)$ generated by the map dynamo develop fractal structures \citep{FO88,FO90}.
+On including a diffusive step in the map, parameterised by the magnetic Reynolds number $\Rm$, we find that the magnetic field $B(x)$ latches on to an eigenfunction of the map dynamo and is amplified, only above a critical $\Rm=\Rmc \sim 4$ for both types of dynamos.
+The spatial structure of the growing $B(x)$ also becomes shape invariant (with iteration number), but whose complexity increases with increasing $\Rm$.
+Such an eigenfunction is obtained independent of the initial field configuration, as we illustrated with an initial random seed field.
 The kinematic eigenfunction of the 4-strip map shows reversals of the field, whose number increases with $\Rm$.
-These results are similar to those presented in \citet{FO88,FO90} on the kinematic stage of the map dynamos.
+These results are similar to those presented in \citet{FO88,FO90} on the kinematic stage of the map dynamos, wherever the comparisons can be made.
+We have also illustrated both the kinematic and saturated structure of $B(x)$ by considering its power spectrum $M(k)$.
+In the kinematic case, the fractal nature of $B(x)$ till the diffusive scale is reflected in sharp peaks in $k$-space.

 We then explored different ways by which the STF map dynamos could saturate.
 Saturation can occur due to a renormalized increase of the effective resistivity or by decreasing $\Rm$.
 Such an effect obtains in a model where the Lorentz forces leads to a `ambipolar'-type nonlinear drift velocity \citep{S99}.
 For both the 2-strip map and the 4-strip map which includes field reversals, $B(x)$ in the saturated state goes back to the marginal eigenfunction, which would obtain for the critical $\Rm=\Rmc$.
-The structure developed during the kinematic stage is lost on saturation and thus one can conclude that the energy is being effectively transferred to the larger scales due to non-linear evolution, analogous to the analytical results of \cite{S99} and the DNS results of \citet{HBD04,Eyink13,BS13} for fluctuation dynamos with $\Pm=1$.
+The structure developed during the kinematic stage is lost on saturation and thus one can conclude that the energy is being effectively transferred to the larger scales due to non-linear evolution as can also be seen from their power spectra.
+This is analogous to the analytical results of \cite{S99} and the DNS results of \citet{HBD04,Eyink13,BS13} for fluctuation dynamos with $\Pm=1$.

+We have also explored the saturation of the dynamo, when the effect of Lorentz forces is to decrease the efficiency of field amplification by stretching.
+This is implemented in two ways, (i) by not changing the map and (ii) when the map is changed to reflect the decreasing physical length (radius) of the flux tube and its increasing thickness.